Purpose: Learn how you can transfer your customs documentation electronically via Paperless Trade, and which shipping carriers support this feature.

 Paperless trade is the electronic process of transmitting your customs documents.
 International shipments (to destinations outside the EU) require customs documentation, so the contents can be checked by local tax authorities at the border of the destination country.
 Usually, you need to print multiple copies of these documents and attach them to the box.

 With paperless trade, your customs documentation will automatically be sent digitally to the shipping carrier and associated with the shipment.
 Please note that depending on the carrier and the type of shipment, you might still need to manually add further documents or take additional steps in some situations.
 Always verify the shipping conditions of the carrier and the customs regulations before shipping to a destination that requires customs documents.

 Q: What types of documents will be transmitted?

-A: A commercial invoice is always required for all e-commerce shipments, and only parcels sent via postal services (such as PostNL in the Netherlands, or Royal Mail in the UK) need an additional CN22 or CN23 form.
-To avoid delays, we recommend that you always add both documents.
-Click here for more information about international shipping.
+A: A commercial invoice is always required for international shipments, and only parcels sent via postal services (such as PostNL in the Netherlands, or Royal Mail in the UK) need an additional CN22 or CN23 form.
+With paperless trade, these documents are forwarded to the carrier automatically.

 Which carriers use paperless trade?

-See the table below for a list of carriers which support Paperless Trade.
+See the table below for a list of carriers that support Paperless Trade.
 Not every destination country supports this feature, so be sure to check the corresponding list of supported destinations.

 *UPS offers the option to use paperless trade.
 If you have your own direct contract with UPS, please keep in mind that you should enable paperless trade in order to use it.
 Click here to go to the UPS website and enable paperless trade.